-Our facilitators will be responsible for all instruction/orientations, briefings, debriefings, equipment set up/clean up, safety checks, supervision of scheduled activities and meal hosting.
+Our facilitators will be responsible for all instruction/orientations, briefings, debriefings, equipment set-up/clean-up, safety checks, scheduled activity supervision, and meal hosting.

 Capernwray Outdoor Education Guests

-Parent/teacher chaperones are expected to co operate with and support the instructions given in all programme activities.
-Parent/teacher chaperones are also expected to provide supervision of participants after hours (bedtime until breakfast) and during any scheduled “free time”.
-Our staff will look to your group leaders for involvement regarding behavioral issues if they arise.
+Parent/teacher chaperones are expected to cooperate with and support the instructions given in all programme activities.
+Parent/teacher chaperones are also expected to supervise participants after hours (bedtime until breakfast) and during any scheduled “free time.”
+Our staff will look to your group leaders for involvement regarding behavioural issues if they arise.
 Parent/ Teacher involvement lends to connectivity and continuity of the learning beyond the programme.

 What if the weather is bad and it is raining?